 Pain after the implants have been placed – a small level of discomfort is not unusual in the first couple of weeks following dental implant treatment, and can be managed with inexpensive, over-the-counter painkillers.
 If the pain continues after this point or increases in severity, however, please contact us as soon possible, as this may signify an underlying problem.
 Discomfort after implant placement is normal – excessive pain is not.

-Your replacement teeth will be like natural teeth in more than just appearance – they too will need regular care and maintenance.
+Your replacement teeth will be like natural teeth in more than just appearance – tooth implants will also need regular care and maintenance.
 If you maintain a good oral health care regime, they can last for over a decade, with the metal implant roots that they attach to lasting a lifetime.

 You can view our pricing structure by visiting our prices page.

 Most people are perfectly suitable candidates for dental implants, but there are some rare exceptions – unfortunately, smokers and those with significant bone loss may not be suitable.
 This is something we will assess in an initial dental implant consultation.